IhorDov/Maskinlearing_projekt/README.md

-It is projects from machinelearning project.
+It is programs from machinelearning project.